 “Oh god,” Sylus gagged.

-“Through the neighbourhood or around it?”
+“Through the neighborhood or around it?”
 Sylus replied with a smile as he threw away his own plate.

 “Around.
 I hate that place.
 It’s all dark and… Kinda dead looking…”